bultza/IRIS2-firmware-flight/telemetry/README.md

 ```

 ### Displaying graphs without grafana
-> :warning: With the following two scripts you have to modify the code to display other telemetry values.
+> :warning: With the following two scripts you have to modify the code to display other telemetry values than those shown by default.

 You can also display different graphs using mathplot and not installing grafana.
 After dumping the telemetry of IRIS into a CSV file do, run the following command:
 ```console
 python3 showGraph.py 20220214_baroTest_tlm.csv